-- A. Any question of interpretation regarding the Code shall be referred to the VPAA/SS or designee for final determination. - B. The Code shall be reviewed annually by the dean of student services under the direction of the VPAA/SS.
+- A. Any question of interpretation regarding the Code shall be referred to the VPAA or designee for final determination. - B. The Code shall be reviewed annually by the vice president of student services under the direction of the VPAA.

 DISCRIMINATION, HARASSMENT, AND/OR SEXUAL HARASSMENT COMPLAINT PROCEDURE